-Many of us may therefore be jetting off to far warmer climates and if we are older in years there are a few things to consider to keep safe in the sun.
-Firstly, lets just identify those at most risk.
+Many of us may, therefore, be jetting off to far warmer climates and if we are older in years there are a few things to consider to keep safe in the sun.
+Firstly, let’s identify those at most risk.

 Those at Risk in the Sun